home-assistant/developers.home-assistant/docs/review-process.md

   this, but we recommend limiting it to 5.
 If you have more than 5 open PRs, we may ask you to close some of them until some others have been merged.

 - Don't open a PR if you are not going to work on it.
-If you are cannot continue working on a PR after you have opened it, let us know and close it.
+If you cannot continue working on a PR after you have opened it, let us know and close it.
   There is no shame in closing a PR; however, if it is because you are stuck, don't hesitate to ask for help in our